arne7morgen/MI2/README.md

 For installing Jupyter see [this](http://jupyter.readthedocs.org/en/latest/install.html#existing-python-new-jupyter) page

-Use Python 3.
+Use Python 2.7 for compatability with other scientific packages.
 If this is not possible for you write an explainatory email to the rest of the group.